Capital One VS Wells Fargo: Which Bank Is Better For Your Business?

 Capital One offers greater access to cash deposits.
 If your sales are cash-heavy, you’ll appreciate the ability to deposit up to $5,000/month in cash with the Capital One Basic Checking account or up to $40,000/month with the Capital One Unlimited Checking.
 These accounts come with monthly fees of $15 and $35, respectively, that can be waived when you maintain a minimum balance of $2,000 in the Basic account or $25,000 in the Unlimited.
 All Capital One business bank accounts come with unlimited free digital transactions.

-Capital One is accredited with the Better Business Bureau and maintains a solid A rating there, despite a variety of complaints on file.
-Wells Fargo is not BBB accredited and has thousands of complaints filed with the BBB.
+Capital One is accredited with the Better Business Bureau and maintains an A- rating there, despite a variety of complaints on file.
+Wells Fargo is not BBB accredited and has thousands of complaints filed with the BBB, resulting in an F rating.
 As with most services, the complaints filed with the BBB are not specific to one function, such as business banking only.
-Wells Fargo seems responsive to customer complaints and generally responds to its customers’ satisfaction.
+Wells Fargo has a 100% response rate to customer complaints.

 Both banks have complaints from users regarding poor customer service and unsatisfactory responses to fraudulent transactions.
 Most user complaints seem related to individual users’ specific experiences; we did not spot any patterns that raised serious concerns.
 In fact, an examination of reviews and user experiences often shows that some users rave about the issues that others complain about.
 We feel confident in saying that both banks have good reputations, despite some common problems, and you can feel confident if you choose to give your business to either.